-“At its simplest, workflows are the specific steps you’re going to take to get your products or services to the market.
-They are systematic approaches to inquiries, correspondence, quotes, purchase orders, production, packaging, shipping, and delivery of your goods or services.” – Justin Goodbread, CFP®, CEPA®, CVGA®Click to tweet
+“At its simplest, workflows are the specific steps you’re going to take to get your products or services to the market.” – Justin Goodbread, CFP®, CEPA®, CVGA®Click to tweet

 All businesses have workflows or processes they employ when customers contact, walk into, order from, or buy from the company.
 Yet, not every business makes good use of workflows.
 Unless you create a system for every team member to follow, how will employees know the “right” way to interact with customers?
 How will they know how to price or package goods to be sold?
 Who is in charge of which task?
 In essence, what are your store protocols, and who knows them?
 Do you have them written down so that team members can refer back to them and you can hold your team accountable for following them?

-Record customer information. – Okay, who answers customer phone calls or receives online orders?
+Someone answers a customer’s phone calls or receives an online order… who will that be?
 What are their responsibilities once they receive an inquiry or an order?
 Well, according to Cups-to-Go policy, team members will enter clients’ contact information into a Customer Relationship Management System (CRM System).

-Confirm the order’s legitimacy. – Once team members enter the customers’ information into a database, what happens next?
+Once team members enter the customers’ information into a database, what happens next?
 In your coffee cup company, let’s say that the same team members must confirm an order’s legitimacy.
-They must verify the customer’s existence through Internet searches.
+They verify the customer’s existence through Internet searches.
 Then, they must make a follow-up phone call to test the customer’s sincerity to purchase 20,000 cups.
 Is this a bonafide order or an online hoax?

-Create a purchase order. – Upon verifying the order’s legitimacy, your team members will then create a purchase order for the 20,000 coffee cups.
+Upon verifying the order’s legitimacy, your team members will then create a purchase order for the 20,000 coffee cups.
 They’ll record all necessary information they receive through phone calls, online carts, and checkouts, or hand-written requests.
 What type of cups does the customer want?
 What size do they need?
-Are the cups colorful or monochromatic?
+Is the order all the same color of cups or multiple colors?
 Are they functional or decorative?
-When does the customer need them?
+When does the customer need them in hand?

 Whew.
-What a process, and honestly, I oversimplified workflow processes and systems.
-How crazy is that?
+What a process, and honestly, I oversimplified workflow processes and systems (how crazy is that?).
 In my office, we currently have over 100 different workflows.
 Let’s say someone wants to open an IRA.
 Well, that’s a workflow.
 Let’s say it’s a Roth IRA.
 That’s a different workflow.
-Recently, I had a young entrepreneur doctor hire me to help her buy a practice.
+Recently, I had a young dentist hire me to help her buy a practice.
 There’s literally about 40 different workflows we’ll have to work through to make sure we don’t miss any steps along the way… and missed steps really ruin efficiency.

-But why so many?
+But why so many workflows?
 Why have all these workflows?